souvikuc/getting-cleaning-data-project/codebook.md

-The collection of the source data and the transformations listed above were implemented by the `run_analysis.R` R script (see `README.md` file for usage instructions).
+The collection of the source data and the transformations listed above were implemented by the `run_analysis.R` R script (see `README.md` file to see what the code does).